 - File a report with the Federal Trade Commission

-For further assistance or questions, please contact the MDPD Economic Crimes Bureau-Victim Advocate at 305-471-2752, they are available to all fraud victims.
+For further assistance or questions, please contact the MDSO Economic Crimes Bureau-Victim Advocate at 305-471-2752, they are available to all fraud victims.
 They can offer emotional support and assist the victim in obtaining all the needed services.

 -